-Let’s confess: great sex, as well as a great event, is a rarity.
+Let’s confess: great sex, as well as a great event, is rarity.
 It’s even safe to say that it’s the event in itself.
-Analysis of its ingredients could be really helpful and demonstrative, for there are actually much more similarity in these two things than one could think—and it’s not limited by ‘it’s hard as fuck!’ meme.
+Analysis of its ingredients could be really helpful and demonstrative, for there is actually much more similarity in these two things than one could think—and it’s not limited by ‘it’s hard as fuck!’ meme.
 So, even if you will never organize any events, armed with this knowledge, you will be able at least to re-organize your sex life in a better way. : )

 Now try to recall your best sex experience.
 No, seriously.
 Why is it etched on your memory?
 What factors contributed to it?
 Loss of control, escape from the routine, unusual context?
 A skilled partner, passion, affection?
 What was it?
 Let’s generalize and denote some universal factors that make sex great.